Inflectra/rapise-documentation/docs/Manuals/kb.md

 !!! note ""
     We update this list regularly.
 For the most recent list of KBs please navigate to [Inflectra Knowledge Base](https://www.inflectra.com/Support/KnowledgeBase/rapise/List.aspx)

+### <a onclick="return RegisterKbClick('KB556', 'RapiseChromeExtension version 3')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB556.aspx">KB556</a> RapiseChromeExtension version 3

+Along with Rapise 6.5 we are releasing an update to the RapiseChromeExtension.
+The new version (v3) is back compatible.
+It means that older versions of Rapise should work with it without issues.
+Rapise 6.5+ will require you to update the extension if you have RapiseChromeExtension v2.

+### <a onclick="return RegisterKbClick('KB555', 'Recording Web and Desktop actions into the same test')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB555.aspx">KB555</a> Recording Web and Desktop actions into the same test

+Starting from Rapise 6.5 you may record both Web and Desktop actions into the same test.

+### <a onclick="return RegisterKbClick('KB553', 'Basic authentication in Web tests')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB553.aspx">KB553</a> Basic authentication in Web tests

+Legacy Web applications still may use basic authentication.
+So when you navigate to an application URL the browser shows a dialog with Username and Password fields to enter.
+The content of this dialog is not a Web content so recording and playback in a Web test will not work.

+### <a onclick="return RegisterKbClick('KB551', 'Searching for a Web element by text that contains non-breaking spaces')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB551.aspx">KB551</a> Searching for a Web element by text that contains non-breaking spaces

+Are you writing XPath to find an element using its inner text but it does not work?
+Most likely the text contains non-breaking spaces.
+This situation is described in detail in our UI Test Automation Playground.

+### <a onclick="return RegisterKbClick('KB545', 'How To Read Environment Variable in Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB545.aspx">KB545</a> How To Read Environment Variable in Rapise

+Here is a number of ways of doing it.

+### <a onclick="return RegisterKbClick('KB543', 'Values passed from RapiseLauncher to Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB543.aspx">KB543</a> Values passed from RapiseLauncher to Rapise

+When a test is executed by RapiseLauncher it may access key properties of the test run,  custom test set properties and test case parameters.
+Requires Rapise 6.4.19.16+

+### <a onclick="return RegisterKbClick('KB541', 'Automating TinyMCE 2020')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB541.aspx">KB541</a> Automating TinyMCE 2020

+The world moves forward and  our older KB articles related to TinyMCE became outdated.
+In this article we present a modern way (as of year 2020) of automating TinyMCE controls.

+### <a onclick="return RegisterKbClick('KB540', 'Unified Service Desk with Chrome for Hosted Controls')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB540.aspx">KB540</a> Unified Service Desk with Chrome for Hosted Controls

+If you want to use Unified Service Desk with Chrome and test it with Rapise you need to configure it properly.

+### <a onclick="return RegisterKbClick('KB539', 'Working with Rapise AWS SaaS Images')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB539.aspx">KB539</a> Working with Rapise AWS SaaS Images

+Rapise is available as a SaaS solution.
+Here we describe step-by-step guide how to make several Rapise cloud instances ready for test execution.

+### <a onclick="return RegisterKbClick('KB538', 'Increasing the Size of Rapise Images in Spira Reports')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB538.aspx">KB538</a> Increasing the Size of Rapise Images in Spira Reports

+When you run Rapise automated tests using RapiseLauncher the system will automatically embed the images from Rapise into the various test cases and test run reports.
+By default the report format has relatively small images so that they can fit easily into the tables of expected result and actual results.
+However some users have asked for ways to make the images bigger.

 ### <a onclick="return RegisterKbClick('KB537', 'Using Extra Columns in RVL to control screenshots')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB537.aspx">KB537</a> Using Extra Columns in RVL to control screenshots

 Sometimes we need more fine-grained control over screenshots.
 Here we describe the way of using H column for defining which actions will have what kind of screenshot captured.